 I am Senior Lecturer in the Department of Language & Information Sciences at University of Lausanne, Switzerland.
 I am also Research Associate on the Language in the Workplace Project at Victoria University of Wellington, New Zealand, and at the ICAR lab at ENS-Lyon, France.
 I visited both places as Visiting Scholar funded by the Swiss National Science Foundation [P2LAP1_155110; CHF 50,300; 2014-2015].

 My research draws on insights and methods from Pragmatics, Interactional Linguistics and Multimodal Conversation Analysis to investigate epistemic and argumentative stance-taking markers in various multimodal corpora documenting different ordinary, professional, and institutional settings (see Research interests for more information).

-In 2016, I have been awarded by the Swiss National Science Foundation for a 3-year Ambizione project called “E-STAMP : Epistemic StanceTaking from a Multimodal Perspective” [PZ00P1_168033].
-The project will be hosted by Center for Applied Linguistics at the University of Neuchâtel (dir.
-Prof. Simona Pekarek Doehler).
+In 2016, I have been awarded by the Swiss National Science Foundation for a 3-year Ambizione project entitled “E-STAMP : Epistemic StanceTaking from a Multimodal Perspective” [PZ00P1_168033 ; CHF 421,317; 2017-2020].

-From 2007 to 2011, I participated also in the European Integrated Project “Language dynamics and management of diversity” [FP6-028702] by analyzing the strategic dimension of code-switching in Swiss tertiary education institutions.
+From 2007 to 2011, I participated in the European Integrated Project “Language dynamics and management of diversity” [FP6-028702] by analyzing the strategic dimension of code-switching in Swiss tertiary education institutions.